Adult / Teen Class Descriptions

 This course covers water-based fine art screenprinting and is structured both for introductory as well as experienced screenprinters.

-The class will feature a hands-on group experience supported by instructor-led technical demonstrations and will encourage creative, experimental exploration guided by students’ interests.
-Techniques covered will include cut paper and hand-painted stencils, monotypes, and photographic emulsion.
+The class will feature a group and hands-on learning experience supported by instructor-led technical demonstrations and will encourage creative experimental exploration guided by students’ interests.
+Techniques covered will include cut paper and hand-painted stencils, monotypes, photographic emulsion techniques, as well as printing on fabric.

 Whether you’re learning printmaking for the first time or looking to expand your existing skills, this course offers a welcoming group learning environment with multiple entry points for beginners through experienced artists.